shibeztv/shibezbot/README.md

 ## Tips

-- Run `$stop` during your stream if you want the bot quiet, then `$start` later.
+- Run `?stop` during your stream if you want the bot quiet, then `?start` later.
-- `$addlearn` on a popular channel with similar chat culture is great for bulk-learning vocabulary fast.
+- `?addlearn` on a popular channel with similar chat culture is great for bulk-learning vocabulary fast.
-- Set `$mincorpus 200` for noticeably better sentence quality before it starts posting.
+- Set `?mincorpus 200` for noticeably better sentence quality before it starts posting.
 - The bot ignores its own messages and common bot accounts automatically.

 ---